Toyota Crown: Fourth generation (S60/S70; 1971)

-Launched in February 1971, the 4M 2600 engine was introduced with this generation, as was the luxurious Super Saloon trim level, followed by the Super Deluxe and Deluxe.
-The top-of-the-line Royal Saloon was first introduced in the facelifted Crown from 1973, adding luxury features from the Century limousine.
-The 2.0-liter 5R inline-four engine and the 2.0-liter M six-cylinder engine were also available.
+Launched in February 1971 for the Japanese Domestic Market, the fourth generation Crown was available in ascending trim levels, including Deluxe, Super Deluxe and Super Saloon.
+Another trim, Royal Saloon, introduced with the Crown's 1973 facelift, added luxury features from the Century limousine.
+The first two model years of the fourth generation Crown were marketed in North America; subsequently replaced by the Corona Mark II.

+The 4M 2600 engine was introduced, with the 2.0-liter 5R inline-four engine and the 2.0-liter M six-cylinder engine also available.
 As for the previous generation, the M-C engine (in Japanese specifications) has 105 PS, while the 5R's output increased somewhat to 98 PS.
 In some markets the previous 2.3-liter "2M" six remained available, in sedan or "utility wagon" forms.

-The Utility Wagon was a version halfway between commercial and passenger car, and had chassis codes MS67V until the early 1973 facelift when it was replaced by the MS68V with the 2.6 engine.
+The Utility Wagon was a body style between commercial and passenger car, and carried chassis codes MS67V until the early 1973 facelift when it was replaced by the MS68V with the 2.6 engine.

-Previous generations of the Crown had been marketed under the Toyopet name but the fourth-generation model was the first version to be officially known worldwide as the Toyota Crown.
+While previous generations of the Crown had been marketed under the Toyopet brand, the fourth-generation model was the first version to be officially marketed worldwide as the Toyota Crown.

-The Sedan and Wagon (Custom) are coded RS60/MS60/MS64/MS65 and MS62/MS63, while the Van was coded MS66V with the two liter "six".
+The Sedan and Wagon (Custom) were coded RS60/MS60/MS64/MS65 and MS62/MS63, while the Van was coded MS66V with the two liter "six".
 The Hardtop Coupé is MS70 (2.0-liter), or MS75 (2.6-liter).
 The Japanese market Crown Custom (Wagon) was classified as a seven-seater.
 This generation was the first Crown marketed as a Toyota in Japan, as previous models were marketed as Toyopets.
 Also, in Japan, this model was known as the "whale" or "kujira" Crown.

 In 1973, Japanese television commercials introduced Japanese actress Sayuri Yoshinaga as a co-spokeswoman, joining Satoshi Yamamura, and together they appeared in commercials until 1983.

-While the domestic market Hardtop has rectangular halogen headlights, all export models come with twin round headlights.
-This model achieved few sales in the US due to its high price when compared to competing domestic models, and possibly its styling with flush bumpers, called "spindle-shaped" in period marketing.
-Only the first two years were imported to North America, where it was the last Crown to be sold until 2022.
-The Corona Mark II replaced the Crown in North America.
+Crown's for the Japanese Domestic Market Hardtop featured rectangular halogen headlights, and export models featured twin round headlights.
+All models featured flush bumpers, marketed by Toyota as "spindle-shaped."

-The trunk could be opened remotely by turning the ignition key to the far left, and a button on the floor caused the radio to engage the signal seeking feature.
+The trunk could be opened remotely by turning the ignition key to the far left, and a floor-mounted button engaged the radio's signal seeking feature.
 A separate signal seeking feature was installed for rear seat passengers, installed behind the front seat facing the rear seat compartment.
-The 60-series Crown underwent a facelift in January 1973.
+The 60-series Crown received a facelift in January 1973.

 Australian models were assembled in Australia by AMI.
 It was available in New Zealand fully imported from 1971 to 1973, with local assembly beginning at Steels Motor Assemblies, who also built the Corona, not long before the mid-life facelift, improving availability.
 Steels subsequently became Toyota NZ's Christchurch CKD assembly plant.